-The Muir of Dinnet is a national nature reserve located on the eastern border of the Cairngorms national park in the Scottish Highlands.
-The reserve features a wealth of different habitats including heath, woodland and wetland, but it’s perhaps best known for ‘the vat’, a natural gorge formed by glaciers over 10,000 years ago.
+The Muir of Dinnet is a national nature reserve located on the eastern border of the Cairngorms National Park in the Scottish Highlands.
+The reserve features a wealth of different habitats including heath, woodland and wetland, but it is perhaps best known for ‘The Vat’, a natural gorge formed by glaciers over 10,000 years ago.

-The Muir of Dinnet national nature reserve is one of the most popular woodland areas in the Cairngorms, and with good reason.
+The Muir of Dinnet National Nature Reserve is one of the most popular woodland areas in the Cairngorms, and with good reason.

 From there it’s just a 2 1/2 mile drive to the Vat o’ Burn visitor centre where you’ll be able to park the car and set out on foot to explore the natural attractions in the area.